2 An Overview of ReactisA model-based design environment involving Reactis, Simulink and Stateflow is

 once) that have not yet been covered to be executed.
 Reactis currently allows

-users to track several different classes of coverage targets (also called
+you to track several different classes of coverage targets (also called

 the remaining are generic in the sense that they include targets within the